Mercy Plane

 Mercy Plane is a 1939 American aviation crime drama film directed by Richard Harlan and starring James Dunn, Frances Gifford, William Pawley, and Matty Fain.
 The plot involves military aircraft being stolen by "hot plane" thieves, to be re-sold to new owners, with most of the world at war, presumably to war-torn countries.
 With location filming done at Alhambra Airport, California, the film features numerous aircraft models, including the Lockheed Model 12 Electra Junior as the "Mercy Plane".
-Lead actor Dunn, a licensed pilot, did his own flying in the film.
+Lead actor Dunn, a licensed pilot, did his flying in the film.

 Plot

 Speed Leslie is known as the best pilot on the air racing circuit, but he begins to lose to aviatrix Brenda Gordon when his plane keeps malfunctioning during races.
 Unbeknownst to Speed and Brenda, her older brother, Big Jim Gordon, is behind the sabotage efforts.
-Big Jim and his partner, Rocco Wolf, an ace pilot, are in the business of stealing aircraft, and purchase the Criterion Aircraft factory as a front.
+Big Jim and his partner, Rocco Wolf, an ace pilot, are in the business of stealing aircraft, and purchasing the Criterion Aircraft factory as a front.
 Meanwhile, Speed, looking for extra cash to support his flying hobby, applies for a job as a test pilot at the Benson aircraft factory.
 Benson needs Speed to test his new, top-secret hospital aircraft model called the Mercy Plane, which is said to be able to "land on a dime".
-Returning to his own hangar, Speed runs into Brenda again, who tries to flirt with him while he remains suspicious of her.
+Returning to his hangar, Speed runs into Brenda again, who tries to flirt with him while he remains suspicious of her.
 Brenda gets Speed to take her out to eat at a hamburger joint.
 Rocco and his protege, Skid, follow them, and after Speed drops off Brenda at her house, they run Speed's jalopy off the road and report the accident as that of a drunk driver.
 The next day, Brenda comes to bail Speed out of jail, but he refuses to accept her help.
 Big Jim gives Curly, Speed's mechanic, the money to bail Speed out.